BenGravell/terra/README.md

 ## What is Terra?

-Terra is an app designed to help you answer the question *"which country should I live in?"*
+Terra is an app designed to help you use data to answer the question *"which country is right **for me**?"*

-Use data to decide which country is right **for you**.
-Terra takes your personal preferences regarding Culture Fit, Planet Happiness, Social Progress, Human Freedom, Climate, and Language into account and recommends one or more countries that match.
+Terra takes your personal preferences and requirements into account and recommends one or more countries that match.